FuelLabs/sway-libs/README.md

 ### Libraries

 - [Binary Merkle Proof](./sway_libs/src/merkle_proof/) is used to verify Binary Merkle Trees computed off-chain.
+- [Non-Fungible Token(NFT)](./sway_libs/src/nft/) is a token library which provides unqiue collectibles, identified and differentiated by token IDs.
 - [String](./sway_libs/src/string/) is an interface to implement dynamic length strings that are UTF-8 encoded.

 ## Using a library